Icelandic passport: Visa free travel

 Visa requirements for Icelandic citizens are administrative entry restrictions by the authorities of other states placed on citizens of Iceland.
-As of 3 April 2020, Icelandic citizens had visa-free or visa-on-arrival access to 180 countries and territories, ranking the Icelandic passport 11th in the world in terms of travel freedom (tied with Latvian and Slovenian passports) according to the Henley Passport Index.
+As of April 5 2025, Icelandic citizens have visa-free or visa-on-arrival access to 182 countries and territories, ranking the Icelandic passport 10th in the world in terms of travel freedom (tied with Lithuanian passport) according to the Henley Passport Index.

 As a member of the European Free Trade Association (EFTA), Icelandic citizens have freedom of movement to live and work in other EFTA countries in accordance with the EFTA convention.
 Moreover, by virtue of Iceland's membership of the European Economic Area (EEA), Icelandic citizens also enjoy freedom of movement within all EEA member states.
 The Citizens’ Rights Directive defines the right of free movement for citizens of the EEA, and all EFTA and EU citizens are not only visa-exempt but are legally entitled to enter and reside in each other's countries.
+The Icelandic ID card alone can also be used to exercise free movement rights within the EEA and EFTA.

 Other identity documents

-Inside Iceland and the other Nordic countries, an Icelandic identity card or driving licence is usually sufficient for personal identification.
-They do not state citizenship and therefore are not usable in most cases as travel documentation outside of the Nordic countries.
-The Icelandic identity card is called "Nafnskírteini" ("name certificate").
-Most people do not have it and use driving licences instead.
+Inside Iceland and the other Nordic countries, an Icelandic identity card or Icelandic driving licence is sufficient for personal identification.
+Driving licences do not state citizenship and therefore are not usable in most cases as travel documentation.

+The Icelandic identity cards, called Nafnskírteini, were updated in 2024 adhering to biometric ICAO and EU standards, allowing its use to exercise free movement throughout the EU/EEA/EFTA, as well as a number of other European countries.